Approximation Error of the Burst Approximation for a Stochastic Gene Expression Model: Introduction

-In this article, we demonstrate that gene expression models can be effectively analyzed without applying burst approximation.
-Using high-dimensional binomial moment method, we derive recurrence relations for binomial moments of mRNA and protein copy number, yielding exact analytical expressions for binomial moments of arbitrary order.
-We also design an algorithm that numerically computes, with high accuracy, all binomial moments in a hierarchical way.
-When binomial moments are obtained, joint probability mass function of mRNA and protein copy number can be constructed directly.
-In particular, we present the explicit expressions of low-order cumulants and binomial moments.
-Compared with models under burst approximation, the first-order binomial moment remains exact, whereas the second-order binomial moment generally differs.
+In this article, we analyze a general complete gene expression model with multiple gene states, and estimate the error introduced by the burst approximation.
+Firstly, similar to \cite{ExactDistributionsFull2017,InfluenceComplexPromoter2019}, we apply the high-dimensional binomial moment method to derive recurrence relations for binomial moments of mRNA and protein copy number, thereby yielding exact analytical expressions for binomial moments of arbitrary order.
+This part is a straightforward generalization of the results in \cite{ExactDistributionsFull2017,InfluenceComplexPromoter2019}.
+Next, we design an algorithm that numerically computes, with high accuracy, all binomial moments in a hierarchical way.
+When binomial moments are obtained, the joint probability mass function of mRNA and protein copy numbers can be constructed directly.
+In particular, we present explicit expressions for low-order moments.
+Compared with models under the burst approximation, we conclude that the first-order binomial moment remains exact, whereas the second-order binomial moment generally differs.
 An upper bound is given for the difference between the second-order binomial moments obtained from two models, mainly using techniques from functional analysis.
-Additionally, we present the analytical expression of the multi-variable generating function by solving a partial differential equation system.
+Finally, we present the analytical expression of the multi-variable generating function by solving a partial differential equation system.

 The article is structured as follows.
-In \autoref{sec2}, a general stochastic gene expression model is introduced, in which the gene has arbitrarily many states.
-In \autoref{sec3}, the chemical master equation describing the dynamics is presented, and then converted to a partial differential equation system using standard generating function method.
+In \autoref{sec2}, a general stochastic gene expression model is introduced, in which the gene has arbitrarily many states and can transition freely among them.
+In \autoref{sec3}, the chemical master equation describing the dynamics is presented, and then converted to a partial differential equation system using the standard generating function method.
 Using high-dimensional binomial moment method, an ordinary differential equation hierarchy governing the evolution of binomial moments of mRNA and protein copy number is derived.
 We present the concise recurrence relations in steady state and design an algorithm for numerical computation.
 These results are presented in \autoref{sec4}.
 In \autoref{sec5}, we provide an equality to reconstruct the probability mass function from binomial moments.
 Analytical expressions for low-order cumulants of the number of mRNA and protein molecules are given in \autoref{sec6}, and are compared with those from models under burst approximation in \autoref{sec7}.